OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **Terms and Conditions on Data Protection**

-“XING” refers to the service provided subject to these General Terms and Conditions and/or XING AG.
+“XING” refers to the service provided subject to these General Terms and Conditions and/or XING SE.

 The protection of your personal data is of utmost concern to XING.